syncfusion/ej2-vue-docs/src/buttons/button-group/getting-started.md

 ### Vertical Orientation

-ButtonGroup can be aligned vertically using the build-in CSS class `e-vertical` to the target element.
+ButtonGroup can be aligned vertically using the built-in CSS class `e-vertical` to the target element.

 The following example illustrates how to achieve vertical orientation in ButtonGroup,